Top 10 Online and Mobile Note Taking apps

 2020.
 Zoho Notebook intergartes with Slack

-Zoho has introduced its Notebook for Slack.
-With this integration, you can instantly save your Slack messages as notecards in your Notebook, share your thoughts from Notebook as Slack messages, take quick notes, and create notebooks, all from within Slack.
-Add the Notebook app to your Slack now and improve your productivity multi-fold.
-Besides, you can create notebooks from Slack using the /addnotebook command and organize your notes into it for your reference anytime.
-The /notebookhelp command offers the capabilities of Notebook for Slack.
+Zoho has recently unveiled its integration of Notebook with Slack.
+This integration allows you to effortlessly save your Slack messages as notecards in your Notebook, seamlessly share your thoughts from Notebook as Slack messages, quickly jot down important notes, and create notebooks—all directly within Slack.
+Enhance your productivity significantly by adding the Notebook app to your Slack workspace.
+Moreover, you have the option to create notebooks from Slack using the convenient /addnotebook command, enabling you to organize your notes for future reference.
+For more information on the capabilities of Notebook for Slack, simply use the /notebookhelp command.

 2018.
 Zoho Notebook integrates with Zapier

-Zoho Notebook is now integrated with Zapier.
-Connect your Notebook account to Zapier with a few simple clicks and you’ll immediately be able to integrate Notebook with over 1,000 apps by zapping them together.
-Do you use Google Calendar to organize your day?
-Notebook and Google integration lets you manage your time and work in an efficient manner.
-When you create a calendar event on Google Calendar, Zapier automatically creates a note card in Notebook.
-That way, when you get to your meeting or class, you already have a note created, waiting for your thoughts.
-Looking for a place to save your favorite messages?
-When you use Zapier to connect Notebook with Slack, the messages you mark as favorites get saved as notecards in the Notebook app.
+Zoho Notebook has now integrated with Zapier, allowing users to connect their Notebook account to a wide range of apps and automate tasks.
+With just a few simple clicks, you can integrate Notebook with over 1,000 apps by creating zaps.
+For instance, if you rely on Google Calendar to organize your schedule, the integration between Notebook and Google enables you to efficiently manage your time and work.
+When you create a calendar event in Google Calendar, Zapier automatically generates a note card in Notebook, ensuring that you have a pre-existing note ready for your thoughts when you attend the meeting or class.
+Furthermore, if you're looking for a convenient way to save your favorite messages, connecting Notebook with Slack through Zapier allows the messages you mark as favorites to be saved as notecards in the Notebook app.
+The Zapier integration expands the possibilities of Notebook and enhances its functionality by seamlessly connecting it with various popular apps and services.

 2018.
 Zoho Notebook adds business card scanning, deep search, favoriting